Library Services for Patrons with Disabilities

 Off campus access to the library catalogue and most research databases is available via the internet.
 Details on off campus access to research databases.

-All campus libraries have photocopiers.
-Photocopying in Abbotsford and Chilliwack may be paid for by coin, or by using value stored on the Smart chip on your student card.
-Value may be added to the cards using the Smart Card manager units in the Abbotsford and Chilliwack libraries, or outside of the registration office in Mission.
+All campus libraries have photocopiers and computer printers.
+Photocopying and printing is paid for using money stored on your student card.
+Funds may be added to the cards using the Fill station in the Abbotsford and Chilliwack libraries, or outside of the registration office in Mission.
+Funds may also be added in the Campus Card Office (Student's Union Building) or bookstore.

-Patrons who are unable to use the self-serve photocopiers may request assistance.
+Patrons who are unable to use the self-serve photocopiers or computer printers may request assistance.

-Many of our library videos have closed captionning.
-This information is provided in the catalogue record of each video, in the "Language" field.
+Many of our library videos have closed captioning.
+This information is provided in the catalogue record of each video.
 View the full record to see this detail.
-If you search in the library catalogue for the keywords "closed-captioned", you will be able to retrieve a listing of all closed-captionned videos.
+If you search in the library catalogue for the keywords "closed-captioned", you will be able to retrieve a listing of all closed-captioned videos.

 Alternate Format Materials

-Disability Services will make arrangements for textbooks and other resources to be provided in alternative format, such as audio-taped books, digital audio, braille or large print.
-Requests should be made three months in advance.
-They may also arrange the loan of adaptive equipment, such as Daisy book readers.
-Please contact Disability Services for details.
+The Center for Accessibility Services will make arrangements for textbooks and other resources to be provided in alternative format, such as PDF, e-text, digital audio, braille, DAISY, or large print.
+Please contact them for full details.

 For further information on library services, please contact Brenda Philip at (604) 504-7441.